balthazarneveu/interactive_pipe/code_architecture.md

 - **core**: *Function classes*
     - **These classes are supposed to run without any terminal access. interaction, user interaction or even harddrive accesses.**
-    - Build a `PipelineCore` from a list of `FilterCore` where the parameter variation range can be defined with `Controls`
+    - Build a `PipelineCore` from a list of `FilterCore`

 - **headless**: *Adds I/O features & keyboard interations & useful helpers to simplify things*
     - **These classes are supposed to simplify pipeline declaration & allow you to control the pipeline from a terminal (like a server without screen or X11 forwarding).**
+    - parameters variation range can be defined with `Controls`
     - :keyboard: add keyboard controls
     - :floppy_disk: allow loading/saving images & parameters from/to disk